dmitriz/un/README.md

 Right now the streams provided by `un` conform to the [Mithril Stream API](https://mithril.js.org/stream.html)

-In order to make using `un` as universal and painless as possible, and accessible to broader audience, we would like to facilitate pluging other stream libraries.
+In order to make using `un` as universal and painless as possible, and accessible to broader audience, we would like to facilitate plugging other stream libraries.
 So you can use your favorite stream api to control your uncomponents.

-### Help and cotributions are welcome!
+### Help and contributions are welcome!